copperheadCrotch/Survival.jl/README.md

 ####Alternative Data Layout for Kaplan-Meier Curves####

 Alternative data layout is required for Kaplan-Meier(K-M) curves.
 K-M estimator is calculated from the product limit of survival probabilities.
-With the data object we instantiated above, a K-M data object for data layout and K-M curve is returned from `kmobject = KMest(survobj)`.
+With the data object we instantiated above, a K-M data object for data layout and K-M curve is returned from `kmobject = KMEst(survobj)`.

 To get the Kaplan-Meier estimator from the returned data object, retrieve the attribute `surv_func` in the K-M object, `kmobject.surv_func`, in the same Example 1.1, the K-M estimators of survival probability at each time points are returned in a vector.